 What is a Riad?

 The word “riad” refers to traditional Moroccan homes, or mansions, that belonged to the wealthiest of citizens.
 They were typically two or more stories with a central garden and fountain in a center courtyard.
 Many riads have been revitalized and transformed into hotels and guesthouses, and in Le Riad Yasmine’s case, it is owned by the lovely French couple, Gabriel and Alice.
 They have made this riad spectacularly trendy while remaining quintessential Moroccan.

 Exteriors can be deceiving.
 When you arrive on the street, the entrance to Le Riad Yasmine is understated and easily missed, with the exception of a small sign.
 Once you pass through the modest entrance, a long tiled hallway with elegant curtains, rugs, and cushioned seating areas greets you.
 You’ll find the front desk casually situated in the corner and perhaps the owners, Alice or Gabriel, will welcome you.
-You’ll also likely be greeted by the resident cat, Bowie, who is a pleasure seeker to the max.
+You’ll also likely be greeted by the pleasure-seeking resident cat, Bowie.

 There are 7 rooms at Riad Yasmine of varying size and design, but even the most affordable room is perfection.
 The rooms ooze classy boho chic, with attention to every little detail, as if they were the spread of an interior design magazine.
 Tiled showers and sinks, comfortable beds, warm and cozy lighting, and french doors that open to the stunning pool that has become an Instagram phenom itself.